Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions: Extremal Quantile Treatment Effect Estimation for Heavy-Tailed Models

 \end{lemma}

-To obtain the asymptotic normality of the causal Hill estimator, we require the following Assumption~\ref{ass:second_order_regular_var} about the second-order condition.
-This is a standard assumption in extreme value theory that is required to obtain asymptotic normality results \citep[see, e.g.,][]{de2007extreme}. \begin{assumption} ~\\ For $j=0,1$, the tail function $U_j = (1/(1-F_j))^\leftarrow$ of $Y(j)$ is of second-order regular variation as in Definition~\ref{def:second_order} with extreme value index $\gamma_j>0$, second-order auxiliary function $A_j$ and second-order parameter $\rho_j<0$. \end{assumption}
+To obtain asymptotic normality of the causal Hill estimator, we require Assumption~\ref{ass:second_order_regular_var} below, which is a second-order regular variation assumption.
+This assumption is standard to obtain asymptotic normality results for heavy-tailed distributions, and it is satisfied by most heavy-tailed distributions such as the Student-$t$ and the Fr\'echet distribution \citep[e.g.,][]{de2007extreme}. \begin{assumption} ~\\ For $j=0,1$, the tail function $U_j = (1/(1-F_j))^\leftarrow$ of $Y(j)$ is of second-order regular variation (see Definition~\ref{def:second_order}) with extreme value index $\gamma_j>0$, second-order auxiliary function $A_j$ and second-order parameter $\rho_j \leq 0$. \end{assumption}